The story of hitting wall after wall when implementing progressive UX with cardsV2 in Google Chat Bot

 First Attempt: Synchronous Message + Async Card

-The first thing I tried was returning a plain text synchronous response on cold start, then creating a cardsV2 message once the Chat API was ready.
+The first thing we tried was to return a plain text message synchronously on cold start, then create a cardsV2 message once the Chat API is ready.

 @functions_framework.http